Erhalten Sie Zugang zu diesem und mehr als 300000 Büchern ab EUR 5,99 monatlich.

 These inventions preceded the railway age.
 They were nothing like the pioneering and revolutionary invention which finally emerged in the first half of the nineteenth century with the opening of the Liverpool & Manchester Railway in 1830, and, as a prelude, the Stockton & Darlington in 1825, five years earlier.
 As with all such innovations, the advent of the railways was rooted in a series of technological, economic and political changes that stretched back decades, even centuries.
 Each component of a railway required not only an inventor to think up the initial idea, but several others to improve on the concept through trial and error and experimentation.
 These developments were not linear; there were a lot of dead ends, technologies that did not work and ideas that were simply not practical.
 Heroic failures are a sad but necessary part of that process and for every James Watt or George Stephenson who is remembered today, there are countless other unknowns, who together may have made a substantial contribution to the invention of the biggest ‘machine’ of all, the rail network.

 It was not only knowledge and technology that were needed to create a railway.
 There was the baser requirement of capital – lots of it – that would enable engineers to turn this plethora of inventions and concepts into an effective transport system.
 The brave investors who raised the vast amounts required to build a railway were taking a plunge in the dark by putting their money into an unknown concept and it was not really until the beginning of the nineteenth century, with the Industrial Revolution in full swing, that such funds became available.
 Then there was the difficult matter of harnessing a better source of power than the legs and backs of men and beasts.
 It was, of course, steam that was to make the concept of rail travel feasible.
-The first engines driven by steam were probably devised by John Newcomen,2 an eighteenth century ironmaster from Devon, although in the previous century, a French scientist, Denis Papin, had already recognized that a piston contained within a cylinder was a potential way of exploiting the power of steam.
+The first engines driven by steam were probably devised by Thomas Newcomen,2 an eighteenth-century ironmaster from Devon, although in the previous century, a French scientist, Denis Papin, had already recognized that a piston contained within a cylinder was a potential way of exploiting the power of steam.
 Newcomen used the improved version of smelting iron that had recently been invented and developed the idea into working engines that could be used to pump water from mines.
 His invention was crucial in keeping the tin and copper ore industry viable in Cornwall, since all the mines had reached a depth at which they were permanently flooded and existing water-power pumps were insufficient to drain them.
 By 1733, when Newcomen’s patents ran out, he had produced more than sixty engines.
 Other builders in Britain manufactured 300 during the next fifty years, exporting them to countries such as the USA, Germany and Spain.
 One was even purchased to drive the fountains for Prince von Schwarzenberg’s palace in Vienna.

 Working in the second half of the eighteenth century, James Watt made steam commercially viable by improving the efficiency of engines, and adapting them for a wide variety of purposes.
 Boulton & Watt, his partnership with the Birmingham manufacturer Matthew Boulton, became the most important builder of steam engines in the world, providing the power for the world’s first steam-powered boat, the Charlotte Dundas, and ‘orders flooded in for engines to drive sugar mills in the West Indies, cotton mills in America, flour mills in Europe and many other applications’.3 Boulton & Watt had cornered the market by registering a patent which effectively gave them a monopoly on all steam engine development until the end of the eighteenth century.
 Steam power quickly became commonplace in the nineteenth century: by the time the concept of the Liverpool & Manchester railway was being actively developed in the mid-1820s, Manchester alone had the staggering number of 30,000 steam-powered looms.4